liudakl/ParAIsite/README.md

 | Dataset1       |  0.37 (0.14)            		|
 | Dataset2     |  0.78 (0.31)          		|
 | AFLOW     |  0.59 (0.06)    			|

+### Scan over Material Project Database:

+To provide concrete validation of the best performing models, we applied them to obtain predictions for stable materials in the Material Project Database.
+LTC for $(BaSbO_3)_2$ (mp-9127) was then computed through robust ab-initio calculation as it was consistently found by our models to have a relatively low thermal conductivity. **The result of the computation (7.1 W/m*K) was in the same order of magnitude as the predictions from our models (1.23  W/m*K)**.
+This agreement underscores the model’s ability to capture critical trends in LTC prediction, even for datasets it was not directly trained on.

 ## Conclusions